-Action Plan for Meeting the Conditions of Certification for the Gulf of Alaska (GoA) Pacific Cod Jig Fishery
+Draft Action Plan for Meeting the Conditions of Certification for the Gulf of Alaska (GoA) Pot Pacific Cod Fishery

-The Alaska Fisheries Development Foundation (AFDF) submits this Action Plan for meeting the Condition for Certification of the Gulf of Alaska (GoA) Pacific Cod Jig fishery.
-AFDF agrees to make a good faith effort to meet the intent of the Condition set forth in the certifier's March 2009 Draft Report determining that the GoA Pacific cod jig fishery is sustainably managed under the MSC Principles and Criteria.
+The Alaska Fisheries Development Foundation (AFDF) submits this Action Plan for meeting the Conditions for Certification of the Gulf of Alaska (GoA) Pacific Cod pot fishery.
+AFDF agrees to make a good faith effort to meet the intent of the Conditions set forth in the certifier's March 2009 Draft Report determining that the GoA Pacific cod pot fishery is sustainably managed under the MSC Principles and Criteria.
 Furthermore, AFDF recognizes its responsibility as the Applicant/Licensee in the certified fishery to comply with annual surveillance audits by an accredited MSC certification body.
-Pursuant to an understanding between AFDF and the certification body, Moody Marine Ltd., and consistent with MSC policy, AFDF is willing to assign MSC logo and labelling rights to GoA Pacific cod jig fishery participants who agree to share the cost of maintaining the certification and to join in good faith efforts to meet the Conditions.
+Pursuant to an understanding between AFDF and the certification body, Moody Marine Ltd., and consistent with MSC policy, AFDF is willing to assign MSC logo and labelling rights to GoA Pacific cod pot fishery participants who agree to share the cost of maintaining the certification and to join in good faith efforts to meet the Conditions.